data-spice/add_cont/README.md

 >In short **MIND YOUR SECRECY**

-## Step 2: Create a file called data.txt in the repo:
+## Step 2: Add a file called data.txt in the repo:
-At the top of your repo  where you usually add files create a file called **data.txt**
+At the top of your repo  where you usually add files create a file named **data.txt** with nothing in it.